 Female traders, founders and investors are typically underrepresented in today’s financial landscape.
 In addition to women, people of color are often locked out of venture capital fundraising and have subsequently turned to investing in cryptocurrency over traditional stocks.
 According to a survey conducted this past June by NORC at the University of Chicago: “41 percent of cryptocurrency traders are women, while women make up only 38 percent of stock traders.
 Similarly, 44 percent of cryptocurrency traders are investors of color, compared with only 35 percent of stock investors.”

 Due to the historical lack of representation for women, people of color, and LGBTQ+ minorities in trading, the NASDAQ has recently approved new listing rules covering diversity and inclusion standards, which includes requirements for boards to showcase more diverse leadership, including women and LGBTQ+ self-identified people on company boards.
 Companies who fail to meet and report this requirement will face delisting.
 The new rules go into effect in phases, starting with 2022 for disclosures and leading up to full implementation in 2023.

 Going Public Docuseries Activates the Power of Retail Investors

 The show, which features history-making trader Lauren Simmons, lets viewers Click-to-Invest in featured companies while they watch.
-This first-of-its-kind show allows for everyday investors to get in on the ground floor of investing in growth-stage companies as they pursue their public offerings which are typically reserved for institutional investors and venture capitalists.
+This first-of-its-kind show allows for everyday investors to get in on the ground floor of investing in growth-stage companies as they pursue their public offerings.

-Learn more about Going Public’s upcoming show launch and the three companies they will be featuring on their path through Regulation A+ financing here: https://goingpublic.com/companies.
+Learn more about Going Public’s upcoming show launch and the four companies they will be featuring on their path through Regulation A+ financing here: https://goingpublic.com/companies.